George Dorr: Personal life

-Dorr was born in Jamaica Plain, Massachusetts, on December 29, 1853, to Charles Hazen Dorr (1821–1893) and Mary Gray Ward (1820–1901), affluent parents whose textile fortunes he inherited.
+Dorr was born in Jamaica Plain, Massachusetts, in 1853, to Charles Hazen Dorr (1821–1893) and Mary Gray Ward (1820–1901), affluent parents whose textile fortunes he inherited.

 He was an 1874 graduate of Harvard University.
 Dorr's philosophy connections led him to serve on the department's visiting committee for two decades.
 He also led fundraising for a new building, Emerson Hall, to house the department, as well as helping the university acquire properties between Harvard Yard and the Charles River.
 He also graduated from the University of Oxford.

 Dorr, a lifelong bachelor, swam in Frenchman Bay almost daily.
 He suffered a heart attack in 1934 during one of these swims and was told he had six months to live; he lived for a further decade, however.

 Chronic vision difficulties also plagued Dorr through his life, and he lost his sight in his final years, when he was living an impoverished life in the 1879-built Storm Beach Cottage at Old Farm.
 Concerned about the future existence of his Old Farm property, Dorr reportedly offered it to Franklin D. Roosevelt as a summer retreat, but the President declined.
 Maine's tough winters meant the mansion had fallen into disrepair by 1951.
 A new roof was needed, as well as other structural repairs, estimated to cost around $30,000.
 After the National Park Service performed part of the demolition, John D. Rockefeller Jr. donated $5,000 to tear the remnants down.
 Only Storm Beach Cottage remains standing.

 Death

-Dorr died on August 5, 1944, aged 90.
+Dorr died in 1944, aged 90.
 In his honor, the National Park Service and the executors of his estate renamed the mountain that overlooks Sieur de Monts Spring as Dorr Mountain.
 A memorial stone was placed in his family lot at Mount Auburn Cemetery, in his native Massachusetts, where he was cremated; his ashes were returned to Bar Harbor, where they were scattered.